Ronny Cox: Acting career

 In 1990, Cox co-starred as Los Angeles Police Chief Roger Kendrick in the short-lived Cop Rock, presenting a striking physical resemblance to the real-world incumbent Chief Daryl Gates.
 He also appeared as the antagonistic Mars Administrator Vilos Cohaagen in Total Recall the same year.
 Cox had a guest role on Star Trek: The Next Generation as Captain Edward Jellico in the two-part episode "Chain of Command".
 He also played Henry Mason, the father of Bree Van de Kamp (Marcia Cross) on Desperate Housewives.
 In 1997, Cox portrayed the fictional President of the United States Jack Neil in the movie Murder at 1600.
 Cox also portrayed John Ramsey in the 2000 TV film Perfect Murder, Perfect Town and Senator/Vice President Robert Kinsey in Stargate SG-1.

 Cox had a role in The Starter Wife.
 He played Pappy McCallister, the husband of Molly Kagan's best friend Joan.
 He occasionally has done animation work, lending his voice to the Tyrusian deserter Doc in Invasion America and Senator McMillan in Todd McFarlane's Spawn.
 Cox guest-starred in an episode of Matthew Perry's 2011 series Mr. Sunshine.

 Cox played Walter Kenney in Dexter, season six, episode three ("Smokey and the Bandit").
 His character was a serial killer known as "The Tooth Fairy", whom Dexter had idolized while growing up.
 He guest-starred in an episode of Diagnosis Murder entitled "The Pressure to Murder", episode 9, season three.
 Cox played Gideon Claybourne on season 6 of Nashville in 2018.

+Starting in 2022, Cox reprised his role as now-Admiral Edward Jellico in several episodes of Star Trek: Prodigy.